Azmat Ali

-Azmat Ali (আজমত আলী; 15 March 1956 – 29 November 2022) was a Bangladeshi football player and coach.
+Azmat Ali (আজ়মত আলী; 15 March 1956 – 29 November 2022) was a Bangladeshi footballer and coach.

 Club career

 In 1976, Azmat impressed during a local tournament in Gazipur against a team that included star players from Mohammedan SC, one of whom, Mohammed Mala, brought him to Dhaka Third Division League club, The Muslim Institute, for the league final against Shajahanpur SC.
 Despite the defeat in the final, his performance caught the attention of Mohammedan's General Secretary, Aman Chowdhury, who signed him to a Tk 10,000 contract in 1977.

 In the First Division, he missed the league's first phase and would eventually make his debut in the Super League against Brothers Union, a club which he would join the following year, after appearing only four times for Mohammedan.
 During the 1981–82 Aga Khan Gold Cup final against Bangkok Bank, Azmat produced the best performance in his career as Brothers won the tournament as joint champions.